austinpray/officeAutoPilot2GTM/README.md

 ]
 ```

-For you copy-paste lovers out there:
+For you copy-paste lovers out there: include the following somewhere in the template after the
+dependencies have been included

 ```html
 <!-- include our custom library -->